keesiemeijer/php-basics-tutorial/README.md

 In PHP a "string" is a series of characters inside quotes.
 With this information we can say "The `$my_variable` variable is/holds/contains a string".
 More about strings later.

 Let's say we wanted to display the value of the variable in a web page.
-We can use the `echo` function for this.
+We can use the PHP `echo` function for this.
 (Functions do all sorts of things, but more on that later)

 ```php
 <?php $my_variable = 'I want to learn PHP'; ?>